CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/23-index-optimization.md

 ### Task 3: Run the test .NET application using the default indexing policy

-This lab has a pre-built test .NET application that will take a large JSON object and create a new item in the Azure Cosmos DB for NoSQL container.
-Once the single write operation is complete, the application will output the item’s unique identifier and RU charge to the console window.
+In this task, you will run a pre-built .NET application that inserts a large JSON object into an Azure Cosmos DB for NoSQL container.

 1. In the **Explorer** pane, browse to the **23-index-optimization** folder.